Ph.D, Mass Communication, University of Minnesota, 1996

 Office: CMU 102

-David Domke worked as a journalist for several newspapers in the 1980s and early 1990s, including the Orange County Register and Atlanta Journal-Constitution, before earning a Ph.D. in 1996.
-He is now a Professor and Chair in the Department of Communication at the University of Washington, and for the past decade he has served as Department Chair.
+David Domke worked as a journalist for several newspapers in the 1980s and early 1990s before earning a Ph.D. in 1996.
+He is a Professor in the Department of Communication at the University of Washington, and for the past decade he has served as Department Chair.
 His research has focused on communication, politics, and public opinion in the United States, and in recent years Domke has worked closely with several organizations on communication and engagement in the public arena.
 He is committed to inter-racial and inter-generational community building, and was one of a group of community members who created civil rights pilgrimages to the US South in 2014; that work is now led and organized by non-profit Project Pilgrimage.
 In 2002 he received the University of Washington’s Distinguished Teaching Award, the university’s highest honor for teaching.
 In 2006, he was named the Washington state Professor of the Year by the Council for Advancement and Support of Education and the Carnegie Foundation for the Advancement of Teaching.
-In 2008 he was selected as the favorite professor of the UW graduating class, and in 2015 he was selected as the University’s Freshman Convocation keynote speaker.
+In 2008 he was selected as the favorite professor of the UW graduating class.

 “Why do (we think) they hate us?: Anti-Americanism, patriotic messages, and attributions of blame,” International Journal of Communication, 2013, volume 7: 701-721 (with Jason Gilmore and Lindsey Meeks).